 Chapter 13 Bankruptcy Lawyer

 If you have some ability to pay back your debts, Chapter 13 debt reorganization may be the best option for getting your financial situation under control again.
 Chapter 13 consolidates your debts into one manageable monthly payment, which you pay for three to five years.
-At the Law Office of Paul L. Urich, P.A., we provide thorough, detailed representation to people seeking debt relief through bankruptcy in central Florida.
+At the Law Office of Paul L. Urich, P.A., I provide thorough, detailed representation to people seeking debt relief through bankruptcy in central Florida.

-What to Expect In Chapter 13 Bankruptcy
+What To Expect In Chapter 13 Bankruptcy

 The Chapter 13 bankruptcy timeline contains many important dates.
 For most people who have never filed before, the timeline usually starts 180 days (about six months) before the date of filing.
+Here is the basic outline of events:

 180 days before filing: You must receive credit counseling from a court approved agency.

 90 days before filing: You must be a resident of Florida at least 90 days before filing.
-Further, you should avoid making charges on your credit card within 90 days of filing because it may be considered non-dischargeable.
+Further, you should avoid making charges on your credit card within 90 days of filing because it may be considered nondischargeable.

-Filing your case: After gathering all required information, we file your Chapter 13 petition and your case officially begins.
+Filing your case: After gathering all the required information, I file your Chapter 13 petition and your case officially begins.
 The court enters an automatic stay, which halts all collections efforts and lawsuits against you.
 Creditors must stop harassing you and foreclosures are delayed, as are repossessions.
 The court will notify your creditors that you have filed for bankruptcy.

 About 30 days after filing: You must make your first payment under the repayment plan that was filed with the court.